himoldeonline/himoldeonline-setup/README.md

 * validates your environment and generates an ssh-key for authentication against your github
 * downloads all repositories in himoldeonline to a pre-defined directory ~/himoldeonline on your host
 * updates and installs system packages for running and or compiling the tools we use
+* When completed, this repo is then removed and a new copy with all other repos are cloned into ~/himoldeonline where we store all work related to himoldeonline

 ### After running the start.sh script: